Instructions to Authors

-There are no page charges for publishing in JMCB, but colour figures will be charged at a rate of £350.
-This charge may be waived at the Editor's discretion.
+Currently there are no page charges, but colour figures will be charged at a rate of £350 per figure, invoiced by the JMCB Editorial Office.

 The journal will deliver electronic page proofs to the corresponding author with the offprint order forms.
 Corrections should be returned within 48 hours.
 "Note added in proof" should only be inserted when there are essential changes.
 Notes added will be reviewed for appropriate content and style, and are subjected to approval by the editors.
 Excessive changes on the proof should be avoided unless they are for correction of errors introduced during production.

 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form on the Author Services site.
 This system also allows you to pay any charges relating to your paper, and to order offprints and copies of the issue in which your paper appears.